qtproject/qt-apps-neptune-ui/README.md

         $ appman --recreate-database -c $AM_CONFIG_FILE -c am-config.yaml

 where `AM_CONFIG_FILE` is the path to the Application Manager `config.yaml` file (inside the template-opt folder within the Application Manager delivery).
 The default `config.yaml` points to the `/opt/am` folder.
 If that folder does not exists, make sure to update the config.yaml settings to the corresponding paths.

+# Run the UI without QtIvi installed

+It is possible to run the UI also without having QtIvi build and installed.
+For bugreports please make sure to have QtIvi installed.

+        $ appman --recreate-database -c $AM_CONFIG_FILE -c am-config.yaml -I dummyimports

 # Style Configuration